SR&ED Capital Expenditures Policy

 3.3 Available for use

-A capital property must be available for use before 2014 in order for a capital expenditure for that property to be included in the pool of deductible SR&ED expenditures.
+A depreciable property must be available for use for the first time after December 15, 2024, to include the capital expenditure for that property in the pool of deductible SR&ED expenditures.

 Generally, a property is considered to become available for use, for inclusion in the pool of deductible SR&ED expenditures and for ITC purposes as determined by the available for use rules concerning depreciable property.

-Generally, an SR&ED capital property is considered to become available for use at the earliest of:
+Generally, an SR&ED property is considered to become available for use at the earliest of:

-- the time at which the property is first used by the claimant, for the purpose of earning income.
-For the purpose of determining when a property is first used, SR&ED activities are considered to be for the purpose of earning income.
+- The time at which the property is first used by the claimant, for the purpose of earning income.
+To determine when a property is first used, SR&ED work is considered to be for the purpose of earning income.

 4.0 Terms